dcl-2017-04/curriculum/docs/missing-values.md

     (visualisation)

   * [Missing values](http://r4ds.had.co.nz/tidy-data.html#missing-values-3) [r4ds-12.5].
-    (explicit vs implict).
+    (explicit vs implicit).
 We haven't covered the vocabulary of "tidy data" yet, but be aware that different ways of organisation the same data may make explicit missing values that were previously implicit in the data.